Creating a Hybrid Cloud Environment

 • registry.cloud.qdrant.io/qdrant-charts/prometheus

-To mirror all necessary container images and Helm charts into your own registry, you can either use a replication feature that your registry provides, or you can manually sync the images with Skopeo:
+To mirror all necessary container images and Helm charts into your own registry, you should use an automatic replication feature that your registry provides, so that you have new image versions available automatically.
+Alternatively you can manually sync the images with tools like Skopeo.
+When syncing images manually, make sure that you sync then with all, or with the right CPU architecture.

 You can find your personal credentials for the Qdrant Cloud registry in the onboarding command, or you can fetch them with kubectl: